SefaliSabnam/SefaliSabnam/README.md

 ## 🏆 Key Highlights

 - Architected and deployed secure, scalable **AWS infrastructure** across multiple environments
+- Exploring and building **AI and machine learning solutions** to enhance automation and intelligent decision-making
 - Built and maintained automated **CI/CD pipelines** using Jenkins and GitHub Actions
 - Deployed and managed **Kubernetes clusters** using **Helm**, **EKS**, and **Minikube**
 - Implemented centralized logging and monitoring with **Prometheus** and **Grafana**